nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ## About Amethyst

-Amethyst is a command-line task manager targeted at power users, who would like to store, access and edit information about given tasks efficiently.
+Amethyst is a command-line task manager targeted at power users, who would like to store, access and edit information about one's tasks efficiently.

 <br>
 ## Table of Contents